hakobtp/blog/postgresql/lock/1_table_locks.md

 - Useful for refreshing materialized views without stopping readers.
 - Balances data consistency with concurrent access.

-## 4. ROW SHARE — For SELECT ...
+## ROW SHARE: For SELECT ...
 FOR Commands

 `ROW SHARE` locks are used when a query reads rows but may change them later.